Examples

 1.5.
 Example Call Meta-Data

-The following example service call metadata will instruct the backend to do the following tasks when using backend configuration from section 1.7.
-Backend Config / Service Mapping and code from section 1.8.
-Python Implementation.
+The following example service call metadata instructs the backend to perform these tasks based on the backend configuration in section 1.7.
+Backend Config / Service Mapping and code in section 1.8.
+Python Implementation:

-4. Insert Domain “testdomain1.com” if it does not exist
+4. Insert the domain “testdomain1.com” if it does not exist.

-7. Commit on success or rollback database transaction on failure
+7. Commit on success or roll back the database transaction on failure.

 1service_metadata = {